27 Healthy Breakfast Recipes You Can Use Today

 Aim for at least 5 grams of fiber

 Without a good start on your daily fiber intake, you’ll never reach the recommended amount (15-25 grams per 1,000 calories).
 You can get those five grams in just a few bites with a large raw apple, 1/2 cup of a high-fiber cereal, 1/2 cup of blackberries, or two slices of dark, whole-grain rye bread.
 Fiber is quite filling with no extra cost in calories.
-Also try out these high-protein breakfast ideas.
+These 15 high-protein breakfast ideas can help you lose weight.

 Top your cereal with soy milk

 Packed with potent phytoestrogens, soy has been credited with everything from protecting your heart to promoting stronger bones.
 But make sure that it’s fortified with calcium; otherwise you’re missing a great opportunity to get some bone-building calcium.
-For more healthy breakfast recipes follow these breakfast hacks from nutritionists.
+Check out these 8 breakfast hacks from nutritionists.

 Sip green tea with breakfast